pioneering advances in patient care

 It is located in a brand new, 9,000m2 purpose-built institute located on the Health Sciences Campus, Belfast City Hospital Site, opened by Sir Paul Nurse in September 2018.
 The new building was designed by Architects Ostick and Williams.

 This tour will give you an insight into the construction of the new building, the cutting-edge work that takes place there and the pioneering advances in patient care that have been generated by the Wellcome-Wolfson Institute for Experimental Medicine's research programme.

 This tour includes:

-- An overview of the role of CEM and the ways in which its innovative work improves patient outcomes by developing new therapies.
+- An overview of the role of the Wellcome-Wolfson Institute for Experimental Medicine and the ways in which its innovative work improves patient outcomes by developing new therapies.